Aurecima Compare logo

 For many buyers, sensible value matters more than top-end bragging rights

-A good SSD is not just the fastest one.
-It is the one that gives you enough useful storage, suits your system, and still feels like a sensible buy at the price.
+A good SSD is not only the fastest one.
+It is the one that gives you enough useful storage, suits your system, and still feels like a sensible buy at the current price.

-A lot of everyday buyers feel the difference from enough storage sooner than they feel the difference from extreme speed claims.
+A lot of everyday buyers feel the benefit of enough useful storage sooner than they feel extreme benchmark speed claims.

 Price per GB helps quickly

-This is one of the easiest ways to see whether a drive is reasonable value, especially when you are comparing drives of a similar type.
+This is one of the easiest ways to see whether a drive sits in a sensible value range, especially when capacities are similar.

 Upgrade usefulness matters

-The right SSD depends on the machine you are putting it in and what you actually want the upgrade to improve.
+The right SSD depends on the machine you are upgrading and what you actually want the new drive to improve.

 Balance usually beats bragging rights